Quick Links

 Senior leadership team

-The senior leadership team at Cragside Primary School consists of Rebecca Jackson (headteacher), Lucy Howells (deputy headteacher), Lisa Hall (assistant headteacher), Louise Lennox (assistant headteacher) and Sam Wolff (SENCo)
+The senior leadership team at Cragside Primary School consists of Rebecca Jackson (headteacher), Lisa Hall (deputy headteacher), Louise Lennox (assistant headteacher) and Sam Wolff (SENCo)

 Rebecca Jackson - Headteacher